weixinsoh/ProjectMaster/README.md

 1. **Access Logout Button:** Hover over the profile icon in the navbar for a dropdown list to be displayed and towards the bottom of the list will consist of a "Log Out" button.

 2. **Logout Button:** When clicked, redirect user back to the login page awaiting for login again.

+### Color Theme Selection

+1. **Access Theme Button:** Hover over the profile icon in the navbar for a dropdown list to be displayed and towards the top of the list is the "Theme" button.

+2. **Theme Button:** When clicked, redirect user to the theme selection window, where multiple color themes can be chosen according to the users' liking.

 </details>